KipCrossing/P2PTRADE/README.md

 A Svelte UI for trading using the [StakedEscrow](https://github.com/KipCrossing/staked_escrow) smart contract

+## Deps

+This app is heavenly based on [svelte-web3](https://github.com/clbrge/svelte-web3) and its API

 ## Developing

 Once you've created a project and installed dependencies with `npm install`.
 Start a development server: